-• Special meetings may be called by the board to consider temporary removal of materials in unusual circumstances.
+d.
+Special meetings may be called by the board to consider temporary removal of materials in unusual circumstances.
 A recommendation for temporary removal will require a two-thirds vote of the committee.

+e.
+The committee may be subject to applicable open meeting and public records laws.
+Notice of the committee meeting is made public through appropriate communication methods as required by law.

-- Notice of committee meetings is made public through appropriate publications and other communications methods. - The committee will receive the completed Reconsideration Request Form from the superintendent. - The committee will determine its agenda for the first meeting which may include the following: - Distribution of copies of the completed Reconsideration Request Form. - An opportunity for the individual or a group spokesperson to talk about or expand on the - Reconsideration Request Form. - Distribution of reputable, professionally prepared reviews of the challenged instructional - material if available. - Distribution of copies of the challenged instructional material as available. - The committee may review the selection process for the challenged instructional material and may, to its satisfaction, determine that the challenge is without merit and dismiss the challenge.
-The committee will notify the individual and the superintendent of its action. - At a subsequent meeting, if held, interested persons, including the individual filing the challenge, may have the opportunity to share their views.
-The committee may request that individuals with special knowledge be present to give information to the committee. - The individual filing the challenge is kept informed by the reconsideration committee secretary on the status of the Reconsideration Request Form throughout the reconsideration process.
-The individual filing the challenge and known interested parties is given appropriate notice of meetings. - At the second or a subsequent meeting the committee will make its final recommendation. - The committee's final recommendation may be to take no removal action, to remove the challenged material from the school environment, or to limit the educational use of the challenged material.
-The sole criterion for the final recommendation is the appropriateness of the material for its intended educational use.
-The written final recommendation and its justification are forwarded to the board, the individual and the appropriate attendance centers.
-The superintendent my also make a recommendation but if so, it should be independent from the committee's.
+f.
+The committee will receive the complete Reconsideration Request Form from the Superintendent.

+- g.
+The committee will determine its agenda for the meeting which may include the following: - (1) Distribution of copies of the completed Reconsideration Request Form.

+(2) An opportunity for the individual or a group spokesperson to talk about or expand on the Reconsideration Request Form.

+(3) Distribution of reputable, professionally prepared reviews of the challenged instructional material if available.

+(4) Distribution of copies of the challenged instructional material as available.

+h.
+The committee will determine whether interested persons, including the individual filing the challenge, may have the opportunity to share their views.
+The committee may request that individuals with special knowledge be present to give information to the committee.

+i.
+The committee's final recommendation may be to take no removal action, to remove the challenged material from the school environment, or to limit the educational use of the challenged material.
+The sole criterion for the final recommendation is the appropriateness of the material for its intended use.
+The written final recommendation and its justification are forwarded to the superintendent, the complainant, and the appropriate attendance centers.

+j.
+The individual filing the challenge is kept informed by the Superintendent of the status of the reconsideration request throughout the reconsideration process.
+The individual filing the challenge and known interested parties are given appropriate notice of meetings as required by law.

-Following the board's decision with respect to the committee's recommendation, the individual or the chairperson of the reconsideration committee may appeal the decision to the board for review.
-Such appeal must be presented to the superintendent in writing within five days following the announcement of the superintendent's decision.
-The board will promptly determine whether to hear the appeal.
+k.
+Following the Superintendent's decision with respect to the committee's recommendation, the individual may appeal the decision to the board for review.

-- A recommendation to sustain a challenge will not be interpreted as a judgment of irresponsibility on the part of the individuals involved in the original selection or use of the material. - Requests to reconsider materials which have previously been reconsidered by the committee must receive approval of two-thirds of the committee members before the materials will again be reconsidered.
-Completed and filed Reconsideration Request Forms are acted upon by the committee. - If necessary or appropriate in the judgment of the committee, the committee may appoint a subcommittee of members or nonmembers to consolidate challenges and to make recommendations to the full committee.
-The composition of this subcommittee will approximate the representation of the full committee. - Committee members directly associated with the selection, use, or challenger of the challenged material are excused from the committee during the deliberation of the challenged instructional materials.
-The superintendent may appoint a temporary replacement for the excused committee member, but the replacement is of the same general qualifications as the member excused. - Persons dissatisfied with the decision of the board may appeal to the Iowa Board of Education pursuant to state law.
+l.
+A recommendation to sustain a challenge will not be interpreted as a judgment of irresponsibility on the part of the individuals involved in the original selection or use of the material.

+m.
+Requests to reconsider materials which have previously been reconsidered by the committee must receive approval of two-thirds of the committee members before the materials will again be reconsidered.

+n.
+If necessary or appropriate in the judgement of the committee, the committee may consolidate related challenges, or decline to hear multiple challenges to the same materials, Generally, the committee will not hear subsequent challenges to the same materials within the same school year.